 Most westerners have only heard of the Aghori Sadhus or Naga Sadhus, but there are numerous other sects of Sadhus in India that practise various esoteric rituals.
 Their customs and beliefs differ from one another at times, which further confuses the general public about Sadism.
 Despite their differences, almost all sects of Sadhus follow a similar ascetic lifestyle.

 Except for Aghoris and Nagas, most sadhus can be found throughout India and Nepal.
 They frequently wander around cities, walking along streets with a begging pot and other items.
 They are highly regarded in society.

 Can Only Brahmins Become Sadhu?

-According to many old folk stories of India, it suggests that in ancient times only brahmins were allowed to be a sadhu, however from the last 2000 – 3000 years sadhuism has been regarded as the highest form of religious life, and everyone has the right to practice it.
+According to many old Indian folk stories, only brahmins were permitted to be sadhus in ancient times.
+Sadism, on the other hand, has been regarded as the highest form of religious life for the last 2000–3000 years, and everyone has the right to practise it.

-Thus, nowadays anyone from any caste can follow sadhuism and become a sadhu.
-It’s a straight-forward process, although depending on the sect it could easily become very difficult to follow certain rituals.
-To become a sadhu one needs to take a vow of chastity and poverty.
+So, anyone from any caste can now practise sadism and become a sadhu.
+It’s a simple process.
+Though depending on the sect, certain rituals can become extremely difficult to follow.
+To become a sadhu, one must take a vow of chastity and poverty.

 Who Is Called Sanyasi?

-According to hindu beliefs, a person is called Sanyasi, when he renounces the world by performing his own funeral to live a meditative life.
+According to Hindu beliefs, a person is called a Sanyasi when he renounces the world by performing his own funeral to live a meditative life.
 They do this to live a life without the toxicity of having money, power, prestige, and any kind of family bonding – basically by detaching themselves from society.

-Sanyasi believes that the world is an illusion or maya played by the Paramatman (the supreme soul of the entire universe).
-According to them, all the joy and pleasures that come from the material world are toxic and don’t ever last.
+Sanyasi believes that the world is an illusion and all of the joys and pleasures that come from the material world are toxic and never last.